 The ravine system veers east into Scarborough as it continues up the Don Valley from downtown.
 Take a hike or bring your bike in the spring, summer and fall to use one of the many paths that give a route to follow through this park.
 Take your time and notice the trees, plants and wildlife.
 Visit the nearby Stan Wadlow Park for more recreation activities.

-Looking for more outdoor activities?
+Looking for summer outdoor activities in Toronto?
 Click here for more!